ShinobuAmasaki/img2nc/README.md

 	$ fpm install --prefix <directory>
 	```

-Then, you can find the executable file on `<directory>/bin/img2nc`
+Then, we can find the executable file on `<directory>/bin/img2nc`

 ### e.g. on Ubuntu 22.04 LTS
-We will show you the installation procedure in Ubuntu 22.04 LTS as an example.
+We will look the installation procedure in Ubuntu 22.04 LTS as an example.

 ``` bash
 $ sudo apt install gfortran openmpi-bin libnetcdff-dev